Annie’s BBC Support Line story

 As I lay there, the chatter subsided, and the room went very quiet.
 They’d seen something they didn’t like, so I asked what it could be.
 Cancer, she said.

 From there, everything moved very quickly.
-Within ten days, I was seeing an CA125 Specialist Oncologist, and an MRI revealed both my ovaries were inflamed, along with my fallopian tubes.
+Within ten days, I was seeing a Specialist Oncologist, and an MRI revealed both my ovaries were inflamed, along with my fallopian tubes.
 I had a total hysterectomy to remove the cancer and then started chemotherapy.

 Reeta paragliding, smiling with views of the ground below